Thank you for helping fight the spread of Chronic Wasting Disease (CWD)!

 What are you planning to do with the funds raised through this effort?

 Wisconsin's Green Fire Chronic Wasting Disease Control Fund supports our efforts to slow the spread of CWD throughout the state by implementing the best practices for deer carcass disposal.
-Our goal is to support four drop-off locations in 2020, each estimated to cost around $1250 in Dane, Iowa, Richland, or Sauk County's this season.
-And in turn, make proper carcass disposal easy and convenient for hunters.
-We also plan to continue our educational efforts with decision-makers, hunters, and outdoor users to improve Wisconsin’s response to this disease.
+Along with paying for proper carcass disposal at both dumpster locations, we also plan to continue our educational efforts with decision-makers, hunters, and outdoor users to improve Wisconsin’s response to this disease.
 With your help, we can make all of this happen!

 I gave a donation!
 How else can I help?